Momin-C/CCC-Solutions/README.md

-The following are solutions to the junior problems of various CCC years.
+My solutions in python and java for Waterloo's CCC (Canadian Computing Competition)

 Source: